 The MLB Rulebook Says Baseballs Should Weigh Between 5.0 and 5.25 ounces

 Baseball has a lot of rules around the type of equipment that is allowed to be used during games.
-When it comes to baseballs, the MLB Rulebook is very specific.
+When it comes to baseballs, the MLB Rulebook is very specific on the weight of a baseball.

 “It shall weigh not less than five nor more than 5¼ ounces avoirdupois and measure not less than nine nor more than 9¼ inches in circumference.”
 (Rule 3.01)